kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   // DriverName is the name of driver associated with this bucket DriverName string

-  // Protocols are the set of data API this bucket is required to support.
-  // The possible values for protocol are:
-  // -  S3: Indicates Amazon S3 protocol
-  // -  Azure: Indicates Microsoft Azure BlobStore protocol
-  // -  GCS: Indicates Google Cloud Storage protocol Protocols []Protocol

   // DeletionPolicy is used to specify how COSI should handle deletion of this
   // bucket.
 There are 3 possible values: